Thursday, August 1, 2024

 Ladies, this goes for us too.

-Hear me know.
+Hear me now.

 That was my Ted Talk moment.
 You're welcome.